Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: Classification of leaders

 The first one is the SUSY quartic interaction.
 The second one is recognized as a linear combination of the dimension 8 leaders $(\sigma_1 \sigma_3)_L = 3 \varphi^2 \omega^2 + 3 \varphi \omega \chi_i^2$ and $(\sigma_{4 (\mu) (\mu)})_L = (\partial \chi_i)^2 \varphi_{\nosymbol}^2 + \ldots$ (see Tables \ref{Nf4Nd0}, \ref{Nf4Nd2}).
 Another linear combination corresponds to $\partial^2 (\Phi^4)_{\theta \bar{\theta}}$.

 To extend this story to higher $\Delta$, it is useful to take into account that Parisi-Sourlas superprimaries in $6$ dimensions are in correspondence with the free massless scalar primaries in $4$ dimensions.
 The latter can be counted using conformal characters {\cite{Barabanschikov:2005ri}}.\footnote{For systematic applications to Wilson-Fisher see {\cite{Liendo:2017wsn}} and {\cite{Meneses:2018xpu}}, appendix A. Note that this method only determines the number of primaries of each spin for every dimension.
 To find their explicit expressions in terms of the fundamental field one would have to use other techniques, such as directly imposing the primary condition $[K_{\mu}, O (0)] = 0$.} This gives the number of primaries and their spin for each dimension.
-Denoting 4d primaries as $\Delta_{j_1, j_2}$ where $\Delta$ is the scaling dimension and $j_1, j_2 \in \mathbb{Z}/ 2$ label the SO(4) representation, up to $\Delta = 10$ we find the following counting:\footnote{We go up to $\Delta = 10$ because the leader will sit in the $\mathcal{O}^{(a)}_{\theta \bar{\theta}}$ component and have dimension 2 higher, and we are classifying leaders up to $\Delta = 12$.}
+Denoting 4d primaries as $\Delta_{j_1, j_2}$ where $\Delta$ is the scaling dimension and $j_1, j_2 \in \mathbb{Z}/ 2$ label the $SO(4)$ representation,\footnote{Here $j_1$ and $j_2$ are the quantum numbers that label the two $SU(2)$ in $SO(4)=SU(2)\times SU(2)$.
+Representations $(j_1,j_2)$ can be simply related to Young tableaux $(l_1,l_2)$, i.e. $l_1$ boxes in the first row and $l_2$ boxes in the second row.
+E.g. spin $l$ representations are obtained by setting $j_1=j_2=l/2$.
+More generically, mixed symmetric Young tableaux $(l_1,l_2)$ are related to representations $(j_1,j_2)\oplus(j_2,j_1)$ where $j_1=(l_1+l_2)/2$ and $j_2=(l_1-l_2)/2$. } up to $\Delta = 10$ we find the following counting:\footnote{We go up to $\Delta = 10$ because the leader will sit in the $\mathcal{O}^{(a)}_{\theta \bar{\theta}}$ component and have dimension 2 higher, and we are classifying leaders up to $\Delta = 12$.}

 The only representations from this list giving rise to $\tmop{SO} (d) \times \tmop{Sp} (2)$ invariant components in 6d (which are not total derivatives) are scalars ($j_1, j_2 = 0$), rank-2 tensors ($j_1, j_2 = 1, 1$) and mixed-symmetry 4-index tensor corresponding to the $(2, 2)$ ``box'' Young tableau ($j_1, j_2 = 2, 0 \oplus 0, 2$).
 Mixed symmetry tensors of shape $(2, 2, \ldots)$ with more than two rows are not realized in 4d, although they may exist in 6d.
 6d tensors with such symmetry are examples of representations which project to zero under dimensional reduction {\cite{paper1}} in physical dimension.
 However when we go to $d = 4 - \eps$ dimensions, such representations reappear as ``evanescent operators'' {\cite{Hogervorst:2014rta,Hogervorst:2015akt}}.
 It is possible to study evanescent operators in the $\varepsilon$-expansion {\cite{Hogervorst:2015akt}}, but since their classical dimension is rather high (the lowest scalar evanescent has dimension 15 in 4d), we will not consider them in this work as already mentioned above.
 We will however consider the ``box'' tensors in full seriousness.